NayanDZ/Web/README.md

 Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response, allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper, extract, or destroy data.
 Most breach studies show time to detect a breach is over 200 days, typically detected by external parties rather than internal processes or monitoring.
   </td>
   <td>
+    <b>A10:2021-Server-Side Request Forgery (SSRF):</b> is added from the Top 10 community survey (#1).
+The data shows a relatively low incidence rate with above average testing coverage, along with above-average ratings for Exploit and Impact potential.
+This category represents the scenario where the security community members are telling us this is important, even though it's not illustrated in the data at this time.
   </td>
   </tr>
 </table>